If you are a student who loves chocolate, high-end things, and gorgeous landscapes, Switzerland was tailor-made for you.

 This option is not available in all universities, so always check with the institution!

-Students who come to Switzerland on an exchange programme don’t pay any tuition fee, while universities from Fribourg, Lucerne, Neuchatel, St. Gallen, Zurich, and Lugano charge extra tuition fees for foreign students.
+Students who come to Switzerland on an exchange programme don’t pay any tuition fee.
+At universities from Fribourg, Lucerne, Neuchatel, St. Gallen, Zurich, and Lugano, you can encounter 2 different situations:

-Switzerland is one of the most expensive countries in Europe, but every penny is worth it, due to how high the standard of living is and how high an average salary can go up to.
-To live there as a student you need to budget at least 1,200 EUR/month.
+Switzerland is one of the most expensive countries in Europe, but every penny is worth it, thanks to the high standard of living and the high average salaries.
+To live there as a student you need to budget around 1,300–1,700 EUR per month.

 Switzerland, also known as Confoederatio Helvetica (CH) in Latin, is famous for its neutral position throughout history.
 In the immortal words of Frank Liebkind, from “The Producers”: “I had nothing to do with the war!
 I didn't even know there was a war on!
 We lived at the back, near Switzerland.
 All we heard was yodelling.”
 The history behind that joke is the almost 500 years of independence of the Swiss; aside from Napoleon’s occupation, at the beginning of the 19th century, Switzerland was independent since 1499.